mangodairy/devsite/_Kubernetes/KuberenetesForManagers.md

 ---
-title: "Kubernetes For Product Managers and Scream Masters."
+title: "Kubernetes For Product Managers and Scrum Masters."
 excerpt: "Here we will cover the high-level overview of Kubernetes from a non-technical perspective.
 This session is not for techies.
 It's intended for Product managers, project managers, scrum masters or support managers who wish to have a high-level overview of Kubernetes."
 header:
   overlay_color: "#80aaff              "